johndangerstorey/mollusk/v1_contracts/README.md

         // return all tokens to the applicant require(
             approvedToken.transfer(proposal.applicant, tokensToAbort),
-            "Moloch::processProposal - failing vote token transfer failed" );
+            "Mollusk::processProposal - failing vote token transfer failed" );

         emit Abort(proposalIndex, msg.sender);
     }
 ```

 Please check the audit report for the recommended fix.
 We agree that it makes sense, but in the interest of time we did not implement it.
-If any members are found abusing this vulnerability, we will prioritize deploying an upgraded Moloch contract which fixes it, and migrating to that.
+If any members are found abusing this vulnerability, we will prioritize deploying an upgraded Mollusk contract which fixes it, and migrating to that.

 ### updateDelegateKey